arXiv/arxiv-docs/help/eess/index.md

 The [moderators for are listed here](/moderators#eess).

 <span id="AdvisoryCommittee"></span>
-## The arXiv Economics Advisory Committee
+## The arXiv Electrical Engineering and Systems Advisory Committee

 The advisory committee members serve as consultants to Cornell University and to the [arXiv scientific advisory board](/about/people/scientific_ad_board).
 All arXiv policy decisions are ultimately made by Cornell University.